Culinary Arts Schools in Texas

 - Sommelier training

 While no degree or certificate can guarantee a culinary school graduate's success, the BLS reports that both earnings and job outlook tend to improve with education.
-The following chart provides wage and projections data for a number of different culinary professionals in Texas, as reported by the BLS and Projections Central.
+The following chart provides wage and projections data for a number of different culinary professionals in Texas.

 Keep in mind that geography can impact earnings and career outlook as much as education.
 Here is a regional breakdown of some of Texas's biggest metropolitan areas.